Religious artifacts returned to Thailand after decades

 Records showed that the lintels had been obtained by a collector in galleries in London and Paris in the 1960s, according to the civil complaint.
 The collector, Avery Brundage, was apparently aware that at least one of the lintels had been illegally taken out of Thailand, the complaint states.
 Brundage, a former controversial president of the International Olympic Committee who donated the art to establish the museum, died in 1975.

+The museum, however, contends that authorities conflated the two lintels with a third — which Brundage actually returned to Thailand in 1970 when he found out it may have been illegally removed from the country, according to Robert Mintz, deputy director of the Asian Art Museum.

+The third lintel was never part of the San Francisco art collection, Mintz said, and museum officials say there's no evidence Brundage knew the other two lintels may have been stolen.

-The Thai government had been trying to get the museum to return the artifacts since 2016, to no avail.
+The Thai government had been trying to get the museum to return the other artifacts since 2016.
 The Los Angeles Times reported the mystery surrounding the lintels, and various attempts to return them to Thailand, in March.

 Mintz said the museum followed its bylaws — which stipulate certain steps must be taken — and did not seek to delay the return of the lintels.